Ship Pricing

 Suite$485$3,395$6,790Excludes specialty suites

 All figures are per-person rates based on double occupancy.
-"For Two" is the total cabin cost for a week before taxes, fees, and onboard spending.
+"For Two" is the total cabin cost for a week, including taxes and port fees — but before onboard spending like drinks, gratuities, and excursions.

 A note on suite pricing: These figures exclude specialty inventory like the Ultimate Family Suite, which can run $1,500/night or more.
 Those outliers skew averages and don't reflect what most suite shoppers actually pay.

-For the full cabin-by-cabin, season-by-season breakdown — including percentile thresholds for every room type — see our Icon of the Seas room prices guide.
+For the full cabin-by-cabin, season-by-season breakdown — including the good-price and high-end marks for every room type — see our Icon of the Seas room prices guide.

 Cruise length matters too.
 Short sailings (3–4 nights) price higher per night but show more stable pricing.
 Seven-night cruises offer better per-night value but more price fluctuation.